vijaythotadappa/smart-test-data-creator/INNOVATION_DAY_PRESENTATION.md

 ---

-## 🙏 **Thank You!**
+### 🙏 **Thank You!**

 ### 🎉 **Innovation Day 2025**
-**Transforming Flight Booking with AI & Azure Logic Apps**
+**Transforming Test Data Creation with AI & Azure Logic Apps**

 *Questions?
-Let's discuss how we can revolutionize more business processes!*
+Let's discuss how we can revolutionize more testing and automation processes!*

 ---

-*This presentation demonstrates the power of combining AI, cloud technologies, and innovative thinking to solve real business challenges.
-The multi-passenger booking system represents just the beginning of our digital transformation journey.*
+*This presentation demonstrates the power of combining AI, cloud technologies, and innovative thinking to solve real testing challenges.
+The Smart Test Data Creator represents just the beginning of our test automation transformation journey.*